Suggest a Songfact / Artistfact

-with actor Michael J. Pollard that never got made.
+with actor Michael J. Pollard.
+The film project fell through, but did lead to one of Traffic's best-known songs.
 Said Capaldi: "Pollard and I would sit around writing lyrics all day, talking about Bob Dylan and the Band, thinking up ridiculous plots for the movie.
 Before I left Morocco, Pollard wrote in my book 'The Low Spark of High Heeled Boys.'
 For me, it summed him up.
 He had this tremendous rebel attitude.
 He walked around in his cowboy boots, his leather jacket.
 At the time he was a heavy little dude.
 It seemed to sum up all the people of that generation who were just rebels.
 The 'Low Spark,' for me, was the spirit, high-spirited.
 You know, standing on a street corner.
 The low rider.
 The 'Low Spark' meaning that strong undercurrent at the street level."

 Never released as a single, this did very well on AOR stations in America, which didn't mind playing all 12 minutes and 10 seconds of the song (it provided a nice cigarette break for the DJs).
 The album sold over a million copies in the US, but didn't fare nearly as well in their native UK.